 1. Get rid of easy items first.

-To start, go through your house and clear out anything and everything that you don’t need or want.
-Be as thorough as possible in this step so that you can genuinely rid your house of things that are just filling space.
-Maybe your kitchen is filled with gadgets and appliances that you haven’t used in years.
-Or perhaps your living room is cluttered with knickknacks and decorative items that you purchased ten years ago and are now collecting dust.
+First, go through your house and clear out anything and everything you don’t need or want.
+Be as thorough as possible to genuinely rid your home of things that are just filling space.
+Maybe your kitchen has gadgets and appliances you haven’t used in years.
+Or perhaps your living room is cluttered with knickknacks and decorative items you purchased ten years ago but are now just sitting there collecting dust.

 Whatever room you’re in, go through it with a fine-toothed comb and make decisions about items that are not sentimental first.
-By starting with simple things first, you’ll acclimate yourself to the decluttering process and be more willing to part with sentimental stuff when you’re ready.
+By starting with simple things, you’ll acclimate yourself to the decluttering process and be more willing to part with the harder-hitting sentimental stuff when you’re ready.

 After clearing out the things you don’t need, you can donate the items to a local charity or community thrift store so that others can enjoy your items.